dirs-dev/directories-rs/README.md

 ## Platforms

-This library is written in Rust, and supports Linux, macOS and Windows.
+This library is written in Rust, and supports Linux, Redox, macOS and Windows.
 Other platforms are also supported; they use the Linux conventions.

 _dirs_, the low-level sister library, is available at [dirs-rs](https://github.com/soc/dirs-rs).